periodicaidan/dart_tdlib/README.md

 TDLib for Dart (WIP)
 ===

-A port of the Telegram Database Library (TDLib) for Dart
+A port of the Telegram Database Library (TDLib) for Dart.

 #### Update (November 1, 2019)
 The Dart team made a bunch of breaking changes to `dart:ffi` since I first made this so